 - Does your practice participate in an Accountable Care Organization (ACO), Clinically Integrated Network (CIN) or another entity that applies and qualifies as an APM?

 - If the answer is yes to both questions, then you qualify for not only MIPS but APMs as well

 - If you answered yes to number one and no to number two, then you only qualify to participate in MIPS

-- If neither but you participate in another APM entity, contact you entity’s administrators
+- If neither but you participate in another APM entity, contact your entity’s administrators

 How will my participation this year affect me in the future?

-Your participation score from this year, will start affecting your practice in 2019 between -/+ 4%.
+Your participation score for this year (2018) will start affecting your practice in 2020 between -/+ 5%.
 This percentage will increase over time: